sb-genome/CT-HPlComp/README.md

 # 1. Overview

-This document is a simple user manual for the R code provided in `hpl(1).R`.
+This document is a simple user manual for the R code provided in `hpl.R` in `CT-HPlComp`.

 The code implements functions for testing pleiotropy between a genotype and two traits.
 The main procedures included are: